marceloboeira/CS8803/lessons/lesson-7/README.md

 * A bit weird to use the a `while` with a negative condition and then wait for the loop to go through and re-check the condition before executing the critical section

 See `exercises/priority_readers_writers.c`.

+## Simple Socket: Client

+Write a simple C program that creates, initializes, and connects a client socket to a server socket.
+You should provide a way to specify the connecting server address and port.
+This can be hardcoded or passed via the command line.

+See `exercises/socket_client.c`.
+See `exercises/socket_client.rs`.

+## Simple Socket: Server

+Write a simple C program that creates and initializes a server socket.
+Once initialized, the server should accept a client connection, close the connection, and then exit.

+See `exercises/socket_server.c`.
+See `exercises/socket_server.rs`.